 Ditch the harsh soap and gently scrub away ground-in dirt with a paste of 3 parts baking soda to 1 part water.
 You can also add 3 parts baking soda to your liquid hand soap for a gentle exfoliation every time you wash your hands.

 A baking soda compress can provide relief for minor skin irritations like insect bites and sunburns.
-In a clean container add baking soda to water.
-Soak a clean, wet cloth in the mixture and apply to affected area for 10–30 minutes.
+In a clean container, add baking soda to water.
+Soak a clean, wet cloth in the mixture and apply to the affected area for 10–30 minutes.